-Some airlines and residential buildings go as far as to remove the number 13 from their businesses because of the sheer volume of people who refuse to live at or sit in a number ’13’ seat.
+Well, some airlines and residential buildings go as far as to remove the number 13 from their businesses because of the sheer volume of people who refuse to live at or sit in a number ’13’ seat.
 Plus, an entire film franchise of Horror Films has sprung up regarding ‘Friday 13th’ (with the films regularly being released on said day).

 Since biblical times, the number 13 has been regarded as superstitious.
 In many religions, 12 is the number of completeness.
 On Mount Olympus, in Greek Mythology there are 12 major gods.
 Today, there are 12 months in the calendar year, and so on.
-As 13 is the next number after 12, and so seen as a number of non-completeness.
+As 13 is the next number after 12, it’s seen as a number of non-completeness.

 In Norse Legend, Loki was the 13th mythological demigod and bringer of evil and misfortune.
 In Christianity, 13 was the number of those present at the last supper; with Judas being the 13th guest and the man responsible for Jesus’ ultimate execution and death.

 Furthermore, in many cultures, 13 is associated with femininity and the lunar cycle (female menstruation).
 As there are 13 lunar cycles in a year, many goddesses have been associated with the number 13 throughout history.
 In an ultimate act of sexism, 13 has gone on to become associated with misfortune by misogynistic men.
 On another note, you also need 13 witches to form a coven…

 Personification of death holding a scythe, courtesy of Wikipedia.

 Friday is the worst day of the week

 I think that many of us can agree that, even in today’s society, Friday is one of the worst days of the week!
 As the 5th day in the office for most people, it’s a hard work day before a well deserved weekend break.
 Well, throughout history, Friday has been associated as the unluckiest day of the week as well.